foxthebomb/MarkovChain/README.md

 # Markov Chain Generator

 ## General Info
 JS-based Markov Chain Generator for use on a webpage
+Default webpage included

 ## Notes
 * Assumes two textareas 'input' and 'output' for these purposes